Chandraketugarh: Train

+Road

 Chandraketugarh is situated at a distance of about 50 kilometres from Kolkata and can be reached by road, via Barasat.
 The journey takes around 2 hours.
 From Ultadanga and Espalanade, regular buses are available to Barachampa.
 From there, you can easily reach Chandraketugarh.

 Legend

 Excavated Brick Structure of Khana-Mihir Mound, Chandraketugarh, Berachampa, North 24 parganas district.

 Chandraketu's Fort at Hatipur, North 24 parganas district.

 The name of this site is derived from the mythical Hindu king of the medieval period, Chandraketu.
 A mound at the Berachampa village (Deuliya), off the Barasat-Basirhat Road, used to be called Chandraketur Garh (fort of Chandraketu), which was later compounded as Chandraketugarh.
 The legend of Khana, a medieval Bengali language poet and astrologer from the 9th to 12th centuries AD (also known as Lilavati in some traditions), is closely tied to the ancient site of Chandraketugarh.
 At this site, a mound has been found with the names of Khana and Mihir, suggesting their connection to the area.
 Khana is also the daughter-in-law of the astronomer and mathematician Varāhamihira (505 – 587).
 Varāhamihira, often called Mihira or Varaha, was one of the Nine Gems (Navaratna) in the court of the Indian emperor Chandragupta II 'Vikramaditya'.

 It is widely believed that Khana was Varahamihira's daughter-in-law, and an accomplished astrologer, becoming thereby a potential threat to Varahamihira's scientific career.
 However, she exceeded him in the accuracy of her predictions, and at some point, either her husband (or father-in-law) or a hired hand (or possibly Khana herself under great duress) cut off her tongue to silence her prodigious talent.

 There is another heritage mosque in the name of Pir Gorachand (an Arab missionary of 14th century named Syed Abbas Ali).